ericflo/simpleblog/posts/2014-04-11-react-part-3-frontend-server.rst

       .use(connect.json())
       .listen(5000);

-Now we're up and running with a cookie-based session system, which we're not using.
+Now we're up and running with a cookie-based session system, but we're not yet using it.
 In fact, we're not using any of this yet, because we're not rendering or serving the main site yet.
 We can write that now:

 .. code-block:: js